jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.04.25.md

   - Tested triggering builds of dependent projects in TravisCI if we decide to eventually go with [separate repositories](https://github.com/gregorbj/VisionEval/issues/129)

 # Usability Workshop
-  - We need to get the usability workshop on the calendar; @Ben to follow-up with Kristen
+  - We need to get the usability workshop on the calendar; @Ben to follow-up with Kristin